xaviergoby/Deep-Learning-and-Computer-Vision-for-Structural-Crack-Detection-And-Classification/README.md

 decades using classical ML algorithms can now be done by a typical home personal computer.
-Deep learning requires a rapid collection of a large amount of data (also known as ‘big data’) to create robust model parameters that are able to predict future occurrences of certain event.
+Deep learning requires a rapid collection of a large amount of data (also known as â€˜big dataâ€™) to create robust model parameters that are able to predict future occurrences of certain event.
 In some domains, large datasets such as the CIFAR-10 image database and the MNIST handwriting database already exist.
 However, in many other domains such as aircraft visual inspection, such a large dataset of